FOR IMMEDIATE RELEASE

 CMBM Trains Haiti’s Healthcare Professionals in Trauma Relief

-JACMEL, Haiti The Center for Mind-Body Medicine’s (CMBM) Global Trauma Relief Program travels to Jacmel, Haiti, February 22-26, 2012 to teach 120 health care providers how to use CMBM’s effective, research-backed mind-body techniques to reduce the symptoms of posttraumatic stress disorder.
+The Center for Mind-Body Medicine’s (CMBM) Global Trauma Relief Program will travel to Jacmel, Haiti, February 22-26, 2012, to teach 120 health care providers how to use CMBM’s effective, research-backed mind-body techniques to reduce the symptoms of posttraumatic stress disorder.

 CMBM’s 5-day training is part of their national plan to address population-wide stress and trauma resulting from the 2010 earthquake, poverty, and political turmoil.